KIPROTYCH/IPWK2/Readme.md

 ## Support and contact details
-incase you encounter a challege or want to contribute or support the project, feel free to reach me on kiprotych@gmail.com
+Incase you encounter a challege or want to contribute or support the project, feel free to reach me on kiprotych@gmail.com

 ### License